 - 250 grams of chicken cooked and shredded

 - 1 tablespoon olive oil

-Pour all the ingredients listed in a bowl, stir to obtain a homogeneous mixture.
+Pour all the ingredients listed into a bowl, and stir to obtain a homogeneous mixture.

-Keep cookies for cats in the refrigerator up to a week.
+Keep cookies for cats in the refrigerator for up to a week.

 You can even decide to freeze a part of them.